 The evangelist should remember that his ministry is not just confined to the pulpit.
 His conduct and attitudes will constantly be under inspection.
 His mannerisms and personality and his relationship with the pastor and members of the congregation will constantly be counting for or against the message he preaches.
-People will remember his smile, his friendliness, his warm handshake, etc., long after they have forgotten some of the sermons he preached.
+People will remember his smile, his friendliness, his warm handshake, and so on, long after they have forgotten some of the sermons he preached.

-In lessons eight and nine we are considering some of the things that are important and will contribute to the success of the evangelist's ministry.
+In lessons 8 and 9 we are considering some of the things that are important and will contribute to the success of the evangelist's ministry.